modules-guide/site/proposed-solutions.md

 Use a new extension to indicate whether a file is an ES module (`.mjs`) or a Node.js module (`.js`).

-* This requires the registration of a new MIME type.
 * Some servers may not be configured to serve `.mjs` files.
 * Frontend JavaScript authors may ignore the extension; thus creating an artificial barrier between ES modules written for the browser and ES modules written for Node.js.